Teen Article Submission Terms & Information

-- After selection and final edits are complete, SLFCU will coordinate with the parent or guardian to deposit $100 to the teen’s SLFCU checking or savings account, or write a check made payable to the teen and sent to the address on file for the teen’s SLFCU account.
+- After selection and final edits are complete, SLFCU will coordinate with the parent or guardian to deposit $100 to the teen’s SLFCU checking or savings account, or generate a check made payable to the teen and mail to the address on file for the teen’s SLFCU account.

 - Tax liability on prize monies is the responsibility of the recipient.

 * Good standing is defined as a member who has not been denied services or is in arrears with the Credit Union.